Monday, November 6, 2023

 Švankmajer is a surrealist film maker whose works can be whimsical, unsettling, nightmarish, profound, reflective or relatable, intriguing, and humorous.

 He uses a variety of art forms such as clay, puppetry, cutout figures, random objects, and actors to make his movies.
 What's even more impressive is that when he uses live actors, he'll often animate them through stop-motion techniques.
-His short film "Breakfast" which is part of his three-part "Food" films is a perfect example of what I'm talking about.
+His short film "Breakfast" which is part of his three-part "Food" film series is a perfect example of what I'm talking about.
 And when I say "impressive" I mean that sincerely.
 Other film makers such as Terry Gilliam and Tim Burton have taken inspiration from Jan Švankmajer.

 He's made films, both short and feature length, from the 1960s up to 2018's feature film "Insects" being the last title I can find of his.

 On top of these artforms, he's a master at editing and the use of sound effects.
 Most of his films have no dialogue.
 In these cases, communication is done through visuals.
 It's amazingly effective and so meticulously constructed!
-His film style fits all elements masterfully together into films that are strange, unforgettable, and simply remarkable.
+His style fits all elements masterfully together into films that are strange, unforgettable, and simply remarkable.

 The two-disc DVD set I found through the library was "The Collected Shorts of Jan Svankmajer."
 It includes 14 of his films including "The Fall of the House of Usher" based on the story by Edgar Allen Poe, "A Game with Stones," "Et Cetera," "Punch and Judy," "The Flat," "Death of Stalinism in Bohemia," and "Food."